alexarice/nixpkgs/doc/languages-frameworks/agda.section.md

 To use agda with libraries, the `withPackages` function can be used.
 This function either takes:
 + A list of packages,
-+ or a function which returns a list of packages when given the `agda` attribute set.
++ or a function which returns a list of packages when given the `agda` attribute set,
++ or an attribute set containing a list of packages and local home libraries (see below).

 For example, suppose we wanted a version of agda which has access to the standard library.
 This can be obtained with the expressions: